aa848/quant1/01-Intro-to-STATA.md

 Type `summarize price weight if mpg > 20 | foreign == 1` and hit enter.

 ##  In-Class Activity 1
+1) To load the `auto.dta' from stata's memory, use the `sysuse' command (i.e. type `sysuse auto'
+2) Note that stata is case sensitive in commands.
+Try `SYSUSE auto' and not results
+3) To view labels, variable type, etc for each variable in memory use the `describe'
+4) Stata syntax typically follows the `command variable(s)' structure.
+To describe one variable try `describe weight'.
+Note multiple variables can be enterred at once (try `describe mpg make')
+5) Note that variables are also case sensitive.
+Try `describe WEIGHT')
+6) Stata will, however, accept truncated commands and variables which are not ambiguous.
+Try `d we'
+7) Note an error will occur if multiple variables start with the same letter(s).
+Try `d m'.
+Always add enough of a variable (and command) name to uniquely specify.
+Try `d mp'
+8) Also, stata will accept `*' as a wildcard character (i.e. m* will provide all results for variables starting with the letter `m').
+Try `d m*' `d t*' and `d f*'

+##  In-Class Activity 2
 Open the `auto.dta` data set and issue the `describe` and `summarize` commands from above.

 Try to answer the questions below.